Hacker0x01/h1ql/README.md

 *(3) transform unsafe->safe*

-From the limited insecure SQL to SQL that only allows access to data the user can see.
-This process is probably the most important but at the same time most complicated step in the engine.
+This processor will transform the insecure Arel AST to an Arel AST that includes the authorization contraints.
 Using a visitor, we again visit every node in the Arel AST and verify what the access rules apply to this object.
 If we visit a node that has restricted accessibility, we'll replace it with a conditional node that includes these access rules.

 *(4) to_sql*

 The last process is to transform the AST to SQL.
 As we use Arel as intermediate storage, this process is just a simple call to `to_sql`.

 # Bonus feature - Using H1QL in Rails to maker everything safe!
 Any query executed within an H1QL block will be automatically secured.
-Engineers don't have to worry about IDORs as all call to database are automatically transformed into safe to run database calls.
+Engineers don't have to worry about IDORs as all calls to the database are automatically secured.
 ```lang=ruby
 class SecretController < ApplicationController
   around_action :h1ql